Accessibility Statement for Economics in practice (DD226)

 Mode of study

 Much of this module’s study materials are online.
 Online materials are composed of pages of text with images, audio/video clips of up to 10 minutes long (all with transcripts/subtitles), diagrams, interactive media and multiple choice self-assessed quizzes.
-Online materials also include, links to external resources, online forums and online tutorial rooms.
-Printed materials are provided for all module content.
+Online materials also include links to external resources, online forums and online tutorial rooms.

 This module provides online tutorials.
 Although not compulsory, attendance at tutorials will help you consolidate your learning.